web blazonry web development scripts and tutorials

 PRIMARY KEY(id) );

 The id column is the primary key for this table.
-In order to be a primary key the column can not be null (NOT NULL).
-I also set it to automatically increment the number (AUTO_INCREMENT) so when each record is added the id will increase by one.
+In order to be a primary key, the column can not be null (NOT NULL).
+I also set it to automatically increment the number (AUTO_INCREMENT) so when each record is added, the id will increase by one.
 The last line specifies that the id column will be the primary key for this table.
 A primary key is a unique number for that specific record or row of data.

 The sitename, siteurl, and category column each are specifed as a VARCHAR or variable character field each with their respective maximum length.
 A VARCHAR field holds characters from 0 up to its maximum specified length.
 Most databases VARCHAR limit is 255 characters.
 If you have a field which may require more characters you should use a TEXT field, which is what is used for the description field.
 A text field can hold lots of data, usually dependent on the database.

 The most common data types are INT, VARCHAR, TEXT and DATETIME.
-Look in the MySQL documentation about creating databases for information about other available datatypes in MySQL, and more specifics the data types it supports.
+Look in the MySQL documentation about creating databases for information about other available datatypes in MySQL, and more specifics about the data types it supports.

 Executing SQL in PHP